scaldi/scaldi-website/learn.md

 ### Injector Lifecycle

 Immutable injectors don't have any lifecycle associated with them.
-Mutable injectors, from the other hand, have an initialization and shutdown lifecycle phases.
+Mutable injectors, on the other hand, have an initialization and shutdown lifecycle phases.
 Initialization of an injector means that all non-lazy bindings are initialized.

 Generally the initialization of `Injector` happens automatically as soon as you inject from it for the first time.